IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

 Link a Dataset
 ~~~~~~~~~~~~~~

-Creates a link between a dataset and a dataverse (see :ref:`dataset-linking` section of Dataverse Management in the User Guide for more information):
+Creates a link between a dataset and a Dataverse collection (see :ref:`dataset-linking` section of Dataverse Collection Management in the User Guide for more information):

 .. code-block:: bash